 Over time, the Prayer Pepper develops a dense cluster of purse-like leaves, reaching 12″ to 24″ inches tall.

 The peperomia dolabriformis flower is rarely seen in cultivated plants.

 In the wild, it may produce green inflorescences measuring up to 16″ inches long.

 Small, green-white flowers appear along a stalk and don’t produce a noticeable fragrance.

 Light and Temperature

-Prayer Pepper requires bright light and warm temperatures.
+The Prayer Pepper succulent requires bright light and warm temperatures.

 Throughout most of North America, it should overwinter indoors.

 Bring indoors at the first risk of freezing temperatures.

 If the window receives direct afternoon sunlight, position the plant at least 2′ feet from the window.